(A) As used in this section :

 (D) For an individual to be eligible for residential state supplement payments, all of the following must be the case:

-(1) Except as provided by division (H) of this section, the individual must reside in one of the following:
+(1) Except as provided by division (G) of this section, the individual must reside in one of the following living arrangements:

 (3) The individual satisfies all eligibility requirements established by rules adopted under division (E) of this section.

-(E) The director of mental health and addiction services and medicaid director shall adopt rules in accordance with section 111.15 of the Revised Code as necessary to implement the residential state supplement program.
+(E) The director of mental health and addiction services and medicaid director shall adopt rules in accordance with Chapter 119. of the Revised Code as necessary to implement the residential state supplement program.

 The director of mental health and addiction services may adopt rules establishing the method to be used to determine the amount an eligible individual will receive under the program.
 The amount the general assembly appropriates for the program may be a factor included in the method that director establishes.

-(F) The county department of job and family services of the county in which an applicant for the residential state supplement program resides shall determine whether the applicant meets income and resource requirements for the program.
+(F) The county department of job and family services of the county in which an applicant for the residential state supplement program resides or the department of medicaid shall determine whether the applicant meets income and resource requirements for the program.

-(I) The county department of job and family services from which the person is receiving benefits shall notify each person denied approval for payments under this section of the person's right to a hearing.
-On request, the hearing shall be provided in accordance with Chapter 119. of the Revised Code.
+(H) The county department of job and family services from which the person is receiving benefits or the department of medicaid shall notify each person denied approval for payments under this section of the person's right to a hearing.
+On request, the hearing shall be provided in accordance with section 5101.35 of the Revised Code.

 Amended by 129th General AssemblyFile No.127, HB 487, §101.01, eff.
 6/11/2012, and 9/10/2012.